HMagda/habit-tracker/README.md

 Habit Tracker is a React application to track daily habits and monitor progress.

 # Getting Started
-To get started with the game, follow these steps:

 1. Clone or download the repository
 2. Open your terminal and navigate to the project directory